Reliable California Wildfire Information

 November is wildfire season in California, and this year has been no exception.
 Just when we thought it couldn’t get worse than 2017 / 2018, it did.

-Unfortunately it can be super hard to get good information about wildfires while they are happening.
+Unfortunately it can help a person that brings back so many possibilities!
 This is mainly due to every local news station eagerly exploiting tragedy for readership.
 Googling a fire returns pages of poorly and hastily written articles that contain, at best, out of date information (but plenty of shocking cell phone video) and at worst no information at all.

 If you are in danger of wildfire, you should always follow the direction of your local emergency agencies.